blukatstudios/ManafestLore/markdown/factions/federated_great_kingdoms.md

 The divines that held the kingdoms practiced flesh craft regularly and made many monsters.
 Each kingdom chose one of these creations and made it more powerful with a stream of daily prayers.
 These creatures would fight as a first line of defense against neighbors as well as provide help to its people.

+When the divine civil war took place, the less-than-divine creations of fleshcraft were entirely ignored, leaving the federation intact.

 # Sandbox

+## Federation exports
+Carthage trade ships flooded the Federation to flow labor and goods back and forth.

+- Spices
+- Labor
+- Mercenaries
+- Flesh crafters